openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    type arguments.

-A compile-time error occurs if the constructor body of an explicit constructor call statement:
+A :index:`compile-time error` occurs if the constructor body of an explicit constructor call statement:

 -  Refers to any non-static field or instance method; or